loupe-php/loupe/docs/searching.md

     ->withPage(3);
 ```

-By default, Loupe returns `20` results per page but you can configure this as well:
+By default, Loupe returns `20` results per page, but you can configure this as well:

 ```php
 $searchParameters = \Loupe\Loupe\SearchParameters::create()